Spin-statistics relation and the Abelian braiding phase for anyons in fractional quantum Hall effect

-The generalised spin-statistics relation can also be understood as another case of Eq.(\ref{trap}), where we are deforming a rotationally invariant $\hat H_0$, of which the $\left(k+k'\right)$-stacked anyon is the ground state.
-This deformation pulls a $k$-stacked anyons far away from the center of rotation, and again we are rotating the entire system with $\hat H_1$ parametrized by $\theta$, and measuring $2\pi\nu kk'$ as the excess angular momentum from the perturbation\cite{seesup}.
-Given that anyons are not point particles, the ``string attachment" shown in Fig.(\ref{string argument}) is physical even when $\hat H_1$ consists of two well-separated, perfectly circular confining potentials.
-The two anyons in the ground state will be slightly deformed (which is exponentially suppressed by the separation), allowing us to ``attach" the string and track the self-rotation of the exchange process.
-In this picture, the relationship between spin (adiabatic self-rotation) and statistics (adiabatic exchange) can be rigorously established without the r-QFT, for any types of anyons at least in the QH systems.
+The generalised spin-statistics relation can also be understood as a special case of Eq.(\ref{perturb1}), where we deform a rotationally invariant $\hat H_0$, of which the $\left(k+k'\right)$-stacked anyon is the ground state.
+This deformation pulls a $k$-stacked anyons far away from the center of rotation, and again we rotate the entire system with $\hat H_1$ parametrized by $\theta$, and measuring $\Delta\gamma_{43}$ as the excess angular momentum from the perturbation\cite{seesup}.
+Given that anyons are not point particles, the ``string attachment" shown in Fig.(\ref{string argument}) is physical even when $\hat H_1$ consists of two well-separated, perfectly circular confining potentials, since their deformed tail, while exponentially suppressed by the separation, allows us to ``attach" the string and track the self-rotation during the exchange.
+In this picture, the relationship between spin (adiabatic self-rotation) and statistics (adiabatic exchange) can be rigorously established without r-QFT, for any types of Abelian anyons in the QH systems.

-\textit{Conformal Hilbert space angular momentum--} To justify that $s^{topo}_k$ fully captures the Berry phase of the self-rotation of the rotationally invariant $k-$stacked quasihole, we go back to Eq.(\ref{phase12b}) where the intrinsic angular momentum of an anyon can be separated into three parts: $L_{\text{cy}}=\gamma_{s_1}$ is the cyclotron angular momentum associated with different LLs; $\gamma_{s_2}$ comes from the FQH topological shift, related to the dipole moment at the edge of the QH fluid and vanishes for the IQHE.
-Here $L_{\text{LL}}=\gamma_{s_2}+\gamma_{s_3}$ is the total guiding center angular momentum within a single LL, and their relationship is illustrated in Fig.\ref{CHS am}a.
+\textit{Conformal Hilbert space angular momentum--} To justify that $s^{topo}_k$ fully captures the Berry phase of the self-rotation of the rotationally invariant $k-$stacked quasihole, we note in Eq.(\ref{phase12b}) the intrinsic angular momentum can be separated into three parts: $L_{\text{cy}}=\gamma_{s_1}$ is the cyclotron angular momentum associated with different LLs; $\gamma_{s_2}$ comes from the FQH topological shift, related to the dipole moment at the edge of the QH fluid\cite{park2014guiding} and vanishes for the IQHE.
+Here $L_{\text{LL}}=\gamma_{s_2}+\gamma_{s_3}$ is the total guiding center angular momentum within a single LL, as illustrated in Fig.\ref{CHS am}a.